“Speak softly, and carry a big stick.”

 If you’re getting stonewalled on a project from a delinquent customer, the mere threat of a lien may be (and often is) enough to prompt payment.
 And the best way to do this, the best way to explicitly and professionally give this warning to your customer is by sending a Notice of Intent to Lien.

 There’s a good reason why we call a Notice of Intent to Lien the “demand letter that works“ – it’s incredibly effective.
 If you’re waiting for payment from a delinquent customer, you may want to give good ‘ole Notice of Intent a try.
+See more about demand letters in construction.

 File a Lien or Bond Claim